Aditya2462001/Aditya2462001/README.md

 - 👋 Hi, I’m Aditya Chandrikapure
-- 👀 I’m interested in Web developement
+- 👀 I’m interested in Full-Stack Development
-- 🌱 I’m currently learning react
+- 🌱 I’m currently learning React Native
-- 💞️ I’m looking to collaborate on you
+- 💞️ I’m looking to collaborating with you
+- 👀 I have the skill set in Java, Python, Django, Spring boot, React, Angular, MySQL
 - 📫 How to reach me aditya2462001@gmail.com

 <!---